-Every Local Advisory Board meeting will keep aspects of the school's commitment to the Equality Duty under review, for example, in terms of standards, curriculum, exclusions, and the school environment.
+Every Local Advisory Board meeting will keep aspects of the school's commitment to the Equality Duty under review, for example, in terms of standards, curriculum, exclusions, recruitment and the school environment.

-Headteacher and Leadership team
+Headteacher and Senior Leadership Teams:

 The Headteachers are responsible for implementing the policy; for ensuring that all staff are aware of their responsibilities and are given appropriate training and support; and for taking appropriate action in any cases of unlawful discrimination.
-The Headteacher and Leadership Team will undertake an Equality Impact Assessment when considering changes to policies for both staff and students to ensure that any employee or student with a protected characteristic is not disadvantaged by the policy changes.
+The Headteacher and Senior Leadership Team will undertake an Equality Impact Assessment when considering changes to policies for both staff and students to ensure that any employee or student with a protected characteristic is not disadvantaged by the policy changes.

-The senior leadership team will have a day-to-day responsibility for co-coordinating implementation of the policy and for monitoring outcomes.
-S/he will have expert and informed knowledge of the Equality Act.
+The Senior Leadership Team will have a day-to-day responsibility for co-coordinating implementation of the policy and for monitoring outcomes.